 This percentage of our income is always growing but it took time (about a year) to see anything substantial come from the blog, just as an FYI.

-Ahhh, I'm challenged by social media.
+Ahhh, I'm challenged by social media, mentally.
 I was never a heavy user before we started sharing bus things from the road.
 Honestly, my favorite part is direct messaging people from around the world that I may have otherwise never met in real life.
 It opens your world up but it doesn't have to be your everything.

 There is income to be made and website traffic to glean from a social media presence, sure.
 It works for many people, but, it doesn't work for everyone.
 It can also be mentally taxing and time consuming in ways that aren't healthy or productive.

 Most of of our website traffic and income comes from organic Google searches and Pinterest pins I create, not Instagram.